hashicorp/terraform/website/docs/internals/module-registry-protocol.html.md

   packaging and distributing the module.
 * `name` is the module name, which generally names the abstraction that the module is intending to create.
-* `system` is the name of a system that the module is primarily written to target.
-For multi-cloud abstractions, there can be multiple modules with addresses that differ only in "system" to reflect system-specific implementations of the abstraction, like `registry.terraform.io/hashicorp/consul/aws` vs.
+* `provider` is the name of a provider that the module is primarily written to target.
+For multi-cloud abstractions, there can be multiple modules with addresses that differ only in "provider" to reflect provider-specific implementations of the abstraction, like `registry.terraform.io/hashicorp/consul/aws` vs.
   `registry.terraform.io/hashicorp/consul/azurerm`.
-The system name commonly matches the type portion of the address of an official provider, but that is not required.
+The provider name commonly matches the type portion of the address of an official provider, but that is not required.